KennthShang/CHERRY/README.md

 ### References
-The paper is submitted to the *Nucleic Acids Research*.
+The paper is submitted to the *Briefings in Bioinformatics*.

 ### Contact
 If you have any questions, please email us: jyshang2-c@my.cityu.edu.hk